Apple MacBook Air 13-inch (M3, 2024) vs Lenovo Legion Pro 5i 16 Core i7-13700HX

 Frequently Asked Questions

-Apple MacBook Air 13-inch (M3, 2024) excels if you value significantly faster m3 chip with hardware-accelerated ray tracing.
-Lenovo Legion Pro 5i 16 Core i7-13700HX is better if you prioritize high-wattage rtx 4060 (140w) delivers top-tier performance for its class.
-Pick based on your budget and daily use.
+Apple MacBook Air 13-inch (M3, 2024) is the better choice if you prioritize significantly faster m3 chip with hardware-accelerated ray tracing.
+Lenovo Legion Pro 5i 16 Core i7-13700HX wins if you value high-wattage rtx 4060 (140w) delivers top-tier performance for its class.
+Both are rated highly (4.8★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure